naman-unthinkable/webhook-test/README.md

 });

-To add a new employee in the database: app.post('/api/employees', function(req, res){
+To add a new employee to the database: app.post('/api/employees', function(req, res){
     Employee.create( req.body, function(err, employees){
         if(err)